Shopping Cart

 Pregnancy and breastfeeding

-Ingredients unsuitable for pregnancy and breastfeeding: We deliberately omit substances that could be problematic during pregnancy or breastfeeding in order to best protect the health of mother and child.
+Ingredients unsuitable for pregnancy and breastfeeding: We deliberately omit substances that could be problematic during pregnancy or breastfeeding in order to optimally protect the health of mother and child.

 No List in detail